metacampus-org/demo-repository/readme-easy-a.md

 Contributions are welcome!
 Please follow these steps:

-1. Fork the repository
+1. Clone the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a named developer branch (`git checkout -b metacampus-org/metacampus-*`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'your-branch-commit-message'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin your-branch/your-commit`)
 5. Open a Pull Request

 ---